UlyssesU/UlyssesU/README.md

 ### Hi there I'm Ulysses 👋
+## Software Engineer
-Bachelors in Computer Science
+-🎓 Bachelors in Computer Science
-🎓 UC Santa Cruz '21
+-🎓 UC Santa Cruz '21

+## What's new:
+- 🔭 I’m currently working on building up my project base in both Python, and Java

 <!--
 **UlyssesU/UlyssesU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.